 If you observe any illegal activity on a preserve such as ATV use, do not confront the offenders yourself.
 However, do feel free to call local law enforcement.

-A note about wildlife: while black bear populations are healthy in the western part of the state, you are unlikely to encounter a bear while visiting one of our preserves.
+While black bear populations are healthy in the western part of the state, you are unlikely to encounter a bear while visiting one of our preserves.
 More often than not, a wild bear will detect you first and flee from the area.
 However, black bears that have become accustomed to humans and their foods may not run away.
-In these cases, certain precautions are offered for consideration (source: USFS):
+In these cases, certain precautions are offered for consideration (source: USFWS):

 - Do not run.
 Remain calm, continue facing the bear and slowly back away.